xLightsSequencer/xLights/README.txt

                        3 Channel RGB and controller on right.
 Fixes #525.
    -- bug (gil)     Fix so playback works after an XML file import.
 Fixes #535.
    -- bug (gil)     Fix SuperStar import to work with horizontal layouts.
 Fixes #537.
-   -- bug (keithsw) Fix bug in music effect not working unless at the start of the song -- enh (keithsw) Add video acceleration and slow down so video fully plays in time periods
+   -- bug (keith) Fix bug in music effect not working unless at the start of the song -- enh (keith) Add video acceleration and slow down so video fully plays in time periods
-                      different to their actual length -- bug (keithsw) Fix sensitivity bug in music effect -- bug (keithsw) Fix spectrograms wider than the model -- bug (keithsw) Similar fix for video
+                      different to their actual length -- bug (keith) Fix sensitivity bug in music effect -- bug (keith) Fix spectrograms wider than the model -- bug (keith) Similar fix for video
    -- bug (gil)     Fix Pictures effect broken by last release.
 2016.21  Apr 22, 2016
-   -- enh (keithsw) Add x/y offset and some new movements to tendril -- enh (keithsw) Custom model export and import allowing simple sharing -- enh (keithsw) Add x offset to piano
+   -- enh (keith) Add x/y offset and some new movements to tendril -- enh (keith) Custom model export and import allowing simple sharing -- enh (keith) Add x offset to piano
-   -- enh (keithsw) Add x and y offsets to select meteor effects -- enh (keithsw) Add x and y offsets to select vumeter effects -- enh (keithsw) Add timing track option for defining piano notes -- bug (gil)     Fix first frame and last frame buttons so the grid will scroll.
+   -- enh (keith) Add x and y offsets to select meteor effects -- enh (keith) Add x and y offsets to select vumeter effects -- enh (keith) Add timing track option for defining piano notes -- bug (gil)     Fix first frame and last frame buttons so the grid will scroll.
 Fixes #544.
-   -- enh (keithsw) Add Music Effect
+   -- enh (keith) Add Music Effect
-   -- enh (keithsw) Add Note On sub effect to VU Meter - Like On but you can filter the notes it responds to -- enh (keithsw) Add Note Level Pulse sub effect to VU Meter - Like Level Pulse but you can
+   -- enh (keith) Add Note On sub effect to VU Meter - Like On but you can filter the notes it responds to -- enh (keith) Add Note Level Pulse sub effect to VU Meter - Like Level Pulse but you can
-                      filter the notes it responds to -- enh (keithsw) Add Timing Event Colour sub effect to VU Meter - This changes colour on timing events -- enh (keithsw) Add option to trigger firework effects based on the audio intensity -- enh (keithsw) Add the option to vary meteor effect meteor count based on the audio intensity -- enh (keithsw) Add Colour On sub effect to VU Meter - Selects a colour based on the intensity of the audio -- enh (keithsw) Add the ability to constrain the frequency range of the spectrogram.
+                      filter the notes it responds to -- enh (keith) Add Timing Event Colour sub effect to VU Meter - This changes colour on timing events -- enh (keith) Add option to trigger firework effects based on the audio intensity -- enh (keith) Add the option to vary meteor effect meteor count based on the audio intensity -- enh (keith) Add Colour On sub effect to VU Meter - Selects a colour based on the intensity of the audio -- enh (keith) Add the ability to constrain the frequency range of the spectrogram.
 Columns in this effect are now aligned with MIDI notes.
-   -- fix (keithsw) Ensure pictures, piano and video effect move when moving folders around -- enh (keithsw) Move convert tab into a dialog under TOOLS.
+   -- fix (keith) Ensure pictures, piano and video effect move when moving folders around -- enh (keith) Move convert tab into a dialog under TOOLS.
 Now go to convert "TOOLS,CONVERT" 2016.20  Apr 13, 2016
    -- bug (gil)   Fix right-click Paste not active after a Control-C copy.
    -- bug (gil)   Fix single copied effect not pasting to multiple cell selection.